 How Much Do Osteopathy Sessions Cost?

 Your first appointment is £120.

 Your first appointment lasts 1 hour and includes a full medical history, assessment and treatment.

 Follow Up appointments involve a short catch up followed by re-assessment and treatment.

 Where Is Your Osteopathy Clinic?

-Our osteopathy clinic is based in North Finchley, please take a look at the below map to find our exact location:
+The osteopathy clinic I work from is based in Whetstone, North London.
+Please take a look at the below map to find the exact location:

 What Should You Do Now?

 If you’re in pain, whether acute pain or chronic pain, don’t leave it any longer.